 We once had drinking problems, but now we can experience joy in sobriety.
 Bill W called this the “fourth dimension of existence”:

 How dark it is before dawn!
-In reality that was the beginning of my last debauch.
+In reality, that was the beginning of my last debauch.
 I was soon to be catapulted into what I like to call the fourth dimension of existence.
 I was to know happiness, peace, and usefulness, in a way of life that is incredibly more wonderful as time passes.

 This topic explores whether members truly feel this joy of living and what contributes to or hinders this experience.